CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/invoices/invoice-description.md

    notifications for each status change (e.g. invoiceCreated, invoicePending, invoicePaid, invoiceCompleted, invoiceCancelled, invoiceTimedOut).

-**Payment Settings**
+## Payment Settings

 Funds that merchants receive via payments are primarily deposited to the CoinPayments system balance.
-From there, Coinpayments conducts payouts to the merchant's balance.
+From there, CoinPayments conducts payouts to the merchant's balance.
 CoinPayments UI provides the merchant with a possibility to set up mode and frequency for paying out funds from CoinPayments balance to the merchant's own balance.
 The settings are set up by currency.